 Magnesium Die Casting

-Casting is a process in which a molten metal is poured into a mould that contains the intended shape.
+Casting is a process in which molten metal is poured into a mould that contains the intended shape.
 High pressure die casting (HPDC) is the most common method of Magnesium Die Casting and its alloys.

 Magnesium is melted at a temperature of 923K and poured into crucibles where it is cooled under high pressure.
 The cooled magnesium solidifies and takes the shape of the crucible.

 Magnesium has an inflexible hexagonal structure at its basic atomic level which makes it difficult to roll, stretch and shape.
 HPDC overcomes this limitation by offering an alternative, less difficult and faster method for manipulating

 Magnesium is increasingly used in automotive and airplane manufacturers.
 This is due to its lightweight per unit volume.
 Casted Magnesium is also used in the manufacture of lightweight car seats, car bodies, and fuselage parts.
 The use is attributed to Magnesium is the lightest structural metal which can withstand greater column loading per unit weight.

 Magnesium and its alloys are being used to manufacture chassis for appliances such as laptops, cameras, and phones.

 Magnesium castings are also used in the manufacture of power tools such as chain saws, electric drills, and electric nail guns.
 The use of electrical appliances is gaining ground owing to its ability to conduct heat and electricity.

 Magnesium casting offers good finishing characteristics as minute details can be impressed onto the final product.
 High pressure dies casting is more economical compared to other methods of shaping Magnesium.